 It may surprise you to learn that ginseng is native to North America as well as East Asia.
 It has dark, smooth leaves with toothed edges and tiny white flowers that develop into red berries.
 However, ginseng’s primary claim to fame comes from its roots.
 The Chinese have used ginseng root medicinally for millennium.
-It is said to stop inflammation, improve cognitive power, lessen anxiety and restore vitality.
+It is said to stop inflammation, improve cognitive power, lessen anxiety, and restore vitality.

 Ginseng is available in this county as a supplement and also in tea form.
-But you can grow your own ginseng in planters or pots if you don’t mind the wait.
+However, you can grow your own ginseng in planters or pots if you don’t mind the wait.
 Before you embark on growing potted ginseng, you should realize that it is a slow and long process.
-Whether you opt for container-grown ginseng or plant it in a garden bed, the plant roots do not mature until four to 10 years have passed.
+Whether you opt for container-grown ginseng or plant it in a garden bed, the plant roots do not mature until four to ten years have passed.